Delivering legal expertise since 1845

 Post traumatic stress disorder (PTSD) claims

-Experiencing or witnessing a traumatic event can cause psychological trauma.
-This can lead to a diagnosis of PTSD which is a serious and debilitating illness.
-PTSD develops in around 20% of people who experience trauma.
-PTSD can be caused by serious accidents, workplace trauma and medical negligence.
-If you have suffered PTSD due to someone else’s actions you may be entitled to claim compensation.
-Our lawyers are experienced in bringing PTSD claims and can advise on whether you have a claim.
+Experiencing or witnessing a traumatic event can cause psychological trauma, leading to a PTSD diagnosis.
+A serious and debilitating illness, PTSD can be caused by serious accidents, workplace trauma and medical negligence.
+Our lawyers are experienced in bringing PTSD claims for those who have been involved in or have witnessed a loved one suffer a serious accident at the fault of someone else.

 Personal injury lawyer